 Petrina, S. (2010).
 Design and engineering cognition.
 In P. A. Reed & J. LaPorte (Eds.), Research in technology education.
 Reston, VA: Council on Technology Teacher Education.

 Petrina, S. & Rusnak, P. (2010).
 Technology.
 In C. Kridel (Ed.), Encyclopedia of curriculum studies (pp. 876-878).
 Thousand Oaks, CA: Sage.

 Park, H., Khan, S. & Petrina, S. (2009).
 ICT in science education: A quasi-experimental study of achievement, attitudes toward science, and career aspirations of Korean middle school students.
 International Journal of Science Education, 31(8), 993-1012.

-Petrina, S., Feng, F., Gutica, M., Rusnak, PJ, Teja, F. & Wang, Y. (under review, 2010).
-Designerly ways of being, knowing, doing and learning.
+Petrina, S. & Wang, Y. (under review, 2014).
+Media, Technology & Design-Based Research: Designerly ways, means, and ends for maker culture.
 Special issue of International Journal of Technology and Design Education.

 Media, Technology, and Design-Based Research: Designerly Ways, Means, and Ends for Maker Culture (Stephen Petrina & Yifei Wang)